hanyulo/knowledge/javascript/javascriptInfo/06_advanced_working_with_functions/closure.md

 * the count was found in makeCounter's lexical environment 2
 * the only way to modify variable count is that export another function that modify the variable count in makeCounter's lexical environment.
-* each counter instance/function makes from makeCounter() is independent.
+* each counter instance/function makes from makeCounter() is independent, so each function has unique/private variable (count).

 ## Environments in Detail (makeCounter)